Medical microbiology: History

 In 1676, Anton van Leeuwenhoek observed bacteria and other microorganisms, using a single-lens microscope of his own design.

 In 1796, Edward Jenner developed a method using cowpox to successfully immunize a child against smallpox.
 The same principles are used for developing vaccines today.

 Following on from this, in 1857 Louis Pasteur also designed vaccines against several diseases such as anthrax, fowl cholera and rabies as well as pasteurization for food preservation.

 In 1867 Joseph Lister is considered to be the father of antiseptic surgery.
 By sterilizing the instruments with diluted carbolic acid and using it to clean wounds, post-operative infections were reduced, making surgery safer for patients.

 In the years between 1876 and 1884 Robert Koch provided much insight into infectious diseases.
 He was one of the first scientists to focus on the isolation of bacteria in pure culture.
 This gave rise to the germ theory, a certain microorganism being responsible for a certain disease.
 He developed a series of criteria around this that have become known as the Koch's postulates.

 A major milestone in medical microbiology is the Gram stain.
 In 1884 Hans Christian Gram developed the method of staining bacteria to make them more visible and differentiated under a microscope.
 This technique is widely used today.

 In 1910 Paul Ehrlich tested multiple combinations of arsenic based chemicals on infected rabbits with syphilis.
 Ehrlich then found that arsphenamine was found effective against syphilis spirochetes.
 The arsphenamines was then made available in 1910, known as Salvarsan.

-In 1929 Alexander Fleming developed the most commonly used antibiotic substance both at the time and now: penicillin.
+In 1929 Alexander Fleming developed one of the most commonly used antibiotic substances both at the time and now: penicillin.

 In 1939 Gerhard Domagk found Prontosil red protected mice from pathogenic streptococci and staphylococci without toxicity.
 Domagk received the Nobel Prize in physiology, or medicine, for the discovery of the sulfa drug.

 DNA sequencing, a method developed by Walter Gilbert and Frederick Sanger in 1977, caused a rapid change the development of vaccines, medical treatments and diagnostic methods.
 Some of these include synthetic insulin which was produced in 1979 using recombinant DNA and the first genetically engineered vaccine was created in 1986 for hepatitis B.

 In 1995 a team at The Institute for Genomic Research sequenced the first bacterial genome; Haemophilus influenzae.
 A few months later, the first eukaryotic genome was completed.
 This would prove invaluable for diagnostic techniques.

+In 2007, a team at the Danish food company Danisco, were able to identify the purpose of the CRIPR-Cas systems as adaptive immunity to phages.
+The system was then quickly found to be able to help in genome editing through its ability to generate double strand breaks.
+A patient with sickle cell disease was the first person to be treated for a genetic disorder with CRISPR in July 2019.